hao-to/AWS_grocery_v2/README.md

 This wasn’t about building a new app from scratch.
 It was about making existing software production-ready in the cloud.
-It taught me how the pieces of cloud infrastructure fit together, how to troubleshoot under pressure, and how to think like a cloud engineer – not just a developer.
+It taught me how the pieces of cloud infrastructure fit together, how to troubleshoot under pressure, and how to think like a cloud engineer, not just a developer.

 If this infrastructure were a partner, you'd just have to say:
-**"Clean the kitchen."** – and without saying more, the dishes would be done,
+**"Clean the kitchen."**  and without saying more, the dishes would be done,
 the trash taken out, the counters wiped, and the floor mopped.
 Everything running smoothly in the background – just like good infrastructure should.